Skip to main content

 • identify as reflective practitioners in the early childhood field, follow ethical principles, communicate effectively as a professional and engage in continuous, collaborative learning (Standard 6).

-The Bachelor of Science in Early Childhood Education is a non-certification major that prepares students to work as lead teachers or administrators in licensed child day care centers.
-These centers might include Head Start, CT School-Readiness Programs, licensed Family Child Care Homes, and some school-based programs.
+The Bachelor of Science in Early Childhood Education is a non-certification major that prepares students to work as lead teachers or administrators in licensed early childhood programs.
+These centers might include Head Start, School-Readiness Programs, licensed Family Child Care Homes, and some school-based programs.
 Students in this program are not eligible to teach in certified positions within public schools.
-However, the program prepares students to enter teacher certification programs.
+However, graduates of this program can apply for teacher certification programs.
+Academic advisors are available to support students in understanding the differences between certification and noncertification programs.

 All major and concentration requirements must be completed with a grade of 'C' or higher.
 Students earning a grade of C- may earn credit for the course.
 However, the credits cannot be used towards the major requirement.